VincentToups/digital-ocean-datascience/data-science-basics.md

 which isn't easy to come by.

-Docker is a tool which lets you describe an environment for doing work in a sort of fixed format (a Dockerfile).
+Docker is a tool which lets you describe an environment for doing work in a fixed format (a Dockerfile).
 Given this file, Docker can recreate any particular system configuration you can make happen (and do it repeatedly).
 Once these little systems are created, you connect to them and do your work, comfortable in the more or less accurate belief that you can easily reproduce your environment.

 An added benefit is that you can maintain many small environments for many different projects, making taming complex dependencies much